ACrazyTown/TwitterBird/README.md

-# Kill the Twitter Bird
+# Kill The Twitter Bird

 The GitHub repository for **Kill The Twitter Bird**, the worst video game to date!